SamyWarnants/Networkprogramming-Benternetopdracht/README.md

    - (For Windows it is setup like this):
      ![Overview](./Resources/qtsetup.png)
-3. **Now you can go to the project folder and open the project inside of it.**:
+3. **Now you can go to the project folder and open the project inside of it**:
 4. **Now you can run the game!
 Congratulations!!
 (It can be that the terminal won't let you have input to fix this go to projects=>Run=> and enable run in terminal.**